-COLUMN-Lithium supply pipeline is filling but will it be enough?
+CORRECTED-COLUMN-Lithium supply pipeline is filling but will it be enough?
 Andy Home

 They expect another 60,000 tonnes of additional supply to kick in over the course of 2018.

 The assumption is that all the new capacity ramps up smoothly.
-It's a big assumption, given Orocobre's teething problems and delays and downgrades to another new Australian mine, Mt Cattlin, operated by Galaxy Resources.
+It's a big assumption.

 As the first-stage supply reaction kicks in, a second one is now starting to take shape.